 - Your previous academic institution and/or employers;

-- Professional bodies or regulators regarding your professional qualifications or certifications
+- Professional bodies or regulators regarding your professional qualifications or certifications; and/or

 For both our clients and candidates, we use any information we collect about you to:

-- Best provide our recruitment services, tailor-made to suit the needs of our respective needs;
+- best provide our recruitment services, tailor-made to suit your needs;

-- To contact you in order to provide our recruitment services;
+- to contact you in order to provide our recruitment services; and

-Similarly, we share client data with our candidates when we think that we have found a good fit.
-This data is limited to information about the role, the company, any specific requirements or details.
+Similarly, we may share client information with our candidates when we think that we have found a good fit.
+This information is limited to details of the role available, the company and any specific requirements or details you provide to us.
 If the candidate is offered an interview with you, we will also provide the candidate with the hiring manager’s name, professional contact details and office address.
 The reason for this is so that we can introduce candidates to our clients so that we can fulfil our obligation to provide staffing services to all parties concerned.
 Again, we will only ever share such information provided that our client contact has confirmed to us that we can do so, and that they are happy to meet with the candidate.

-We might also share data to external IT servers or on cloud-based storage to ensure that we have high quality and efficient IT management.
-We might also give your details to our third-party providers, such as external finance, external marketing managers or external lawyers to make sure that we are able to complete our contractual obligations to you, or indeed for the smooth running of our business in the event that we do not have an adequate back-office or administration support system internally.
+We also share information with external suppliers such as our CRM database providers and providers of cloud- storage and hosting to ensure that we have a high quality, efficient and secure IT environment.
+We may also give your details to our third-party providers, such as external finance, external marketing managers, external information security and IT specialists or external lawyers to make sure that we are able to complete our contractual obligations to you and ensure the smooth running of our business.

-Some of those third-party recipients may be based outside the European Economic Area — for further information including on how we safeguard personal data of EU or UK residents when this occurs, see ‘Transfer of your information out of the EEA’ below.
+Some of those third-party recipients may be based outside of the UK or EEA — for further information including on how we safeguard personal data of EU or UK residents when this occurs, see ‘Transfer of your information out of the UK or EEA’ below.

-Please note: HCI may also share personal information with law enforcement or other authorities if required by applicable law or for the purposes of litigation.
-This specifically includes the requirement for HCI to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements in force across the US, UK and/or EU.
+Please note: We may also share personal data with law enforcement or other authorities if required by applicable law or for the purposes of litigation.
+This specifically includes the requirement for us to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements in force across the US, UK and/or EEA.

 Whether information has to be provided by you, and if so why